 The Kerr anharmonicity is clearly bimodal.
 For large~$B_\parallel$ -- the regime of the strongest diode effect in the CPR and the strongest skewing of the flux response -- the experimental values for~$\mathcal K$ at a single resonance frequency (i.e.~identical~$L_{\mathrm c}$) differ by a factor up to~\num{\gtrsim 4}, depending on the side of the arc or correspondingly of the CPR.
 For lower fields the difference is smaller but still significant with a factor~\num{\sim 1.5}.
 Only for~$B_\parallel = 0$ the bimodality disappears completely, which is also very much expected.
 In terms of absolute values of~$\mathcal K$, we find values between $\qty{\sim 70}{\hertz}$ and~$\qty{\sim 4}{\kilo\hertz}$, i.e.~we are deep in the low-anharmonicity regime $\mathcal K / \kappa \sim (\numrange{e-5}{e-7})$, which is ideal for most of our envisioned target devices like SQUID optomechanics and magnetometry, even if at lower temperatures $\kappa$ will decrease by one to two orders of magnitude.

-Finally, we can also confirm that the experimental values for~$\mathcal K$ are not just revealing a diode effect, but are also qualitatively and quantitatively consistent with the independently obtained current-phase relations in Fig.~\ref{fig:cpr-response}.
-Since tiny changes of the CPR in the experimentally accessible regime can have a strong impact on~$\mathcal K$ through the second and third derivatives, we allow small changes~$\Delta I(\delta_{\mathrm c})$ to the CPRs in this step to better match the experimental Kerr constants.
+Finally, we find that the experimental values for~$\mathcal K$ not only confirm a diode effect, but are also consistent with the independently obtained current-phase relations in Fig.~\ref{fig:cpr-response}.
+Since tiny changes of the CPR in the experimentally accessible regime can have a strong impact on~$\mathcal K$ through the second and third derivatives, we allow small modifications~$\Delta I(\delta_{\mathrm c})$ to the CPRs in this step to better match the experimental Kerr constants.
 These micro-adjustments are implemented as a high-order polynomial, added on top of the existing CPR.
-To guarantee a minimal deviation from the established CPR, we fit both Kerr and flux arcs simultaneously in this procedure.
-The resulting CPRs deviate by less than~\qty{50}{\nano\ampere} from the original ones; a detailed discussion of the modified CPR fits can be found in Methods Sec.~\ref{sec:meth-kerrfit} and in Supplementary Note~\ref{sec:suppl-poly-correction}.
-The lines shown in Fig.~\subref{fig:kerr-response}{d} are derived from these micro-modified CPRs and the agreement to the experimental values is very good, considering the amount of uncertainties such as the frequency-dependent values for the pump attenuation, the external decay rate of the circuit in direction of the pump input, the gradient functions for~$j_0$ and~$B_\parallel l_{\mathrm{eff}}$, gradients in $\ell_{\mathrm{lin}}$ and~$w$ or SQUID asymmetries due to the two constrictions not being exactly identical.
+To guarantee minimal deviation from the established CPR, we fit both Kerr and flux arcs simultaneously in this procedure.
+The resulting CPRs deviate by less than~\qty{50}{\nano\ampere} from the original ones; a detailed discussion of the modified CPR fits can be found in Appendix~\ref{sec:meth-kerrfit} and in Supplemental Note~\ref{sec:suppl-poly-correction}~\cite{suppl-note}.
+The lines shown in Fig.~\subref{fig:kerr-response}{d} are derived from these micro-modified CPRs and the agreement to the experimental values is very good, considering the amount of uncertainties such as frequency-dependent values for the pump attenuation, the external decay rate of the circuit towards the pump input, the gradient functions for~$j_0$ and~$B_\parallel l_{\mathrm{eff}}$, gradients in $\ell_{\mathrm{lin}}$ and~$w$ or SQUID asymmetries due to the two constrictions not being exactly identical.